cotica/capstone/README.md

 * Distribution of product reviews
 ![](./assets/concentration_reviews.jpg)

-* The holy grain: can we find patterns indicating any relationship with ratings?
+* The holy grail: can we find patterns indicating any relationship with ratings?

 ![](./assets/pairplot.jpg)